jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

     - It has Masters and number of workers with configured amount of memory and CPU cores
     - In Cluster mode, Spark allocates resources based on the cores, by default, an app will grab all the cores in the cluster
     - To check the application, each Spark app has a Web UI providing information on executors, storage usage, tasks, etc.
+    - For High Availability, *ZooKeeper Quorum* helps in automatic recovery of Master node; Cluster tolerates the worker failure despite Master recovery is enabled or not
+    - For Security, Spark supports authentication via a Shared-Secret with all the cluster Managers, and Standalone Manager requires user to configure each of the nodes with the Shared-Secret, data transfer can be can be encrypted using *Secure Sockets Layer (SSL)* for communication protocols, and *Simple Authentication and Security Layer (SASL)* for block transfers, access to Spark UI is restricted using *Access Control List (ACL)*
+    - For monitoring, it has a Web UI to view cluster and job statistics, log outputs for each job, Applications' UI is created using Spark UI to show event logs (if any) for that application
 2. **Apache Mesos**
     - Apache Mesos support is deprecated as of Apache Spark 3.2.0
     - A distributed systems kernel that abstracts across a cluster